Think About Replacement Now

 Storage water heaters are by far the most common type of water heater in use in the U.S. today.
 Ranging in size from 20 to 80 gallons (or larger) and fueled by electricity, natural gas, propane, or oil, storage water heaters work by heating water in an insulated tank.
 When you turn on the hot water tap, hot water is pulled out of the top of the water heater and cold water flows into the bottom to replace it.
 The hot water is always there, ready for use.
 Because heat is lost through the walls of the storage tank (standby heat losses) and in the pipes after you’ve turned the faucet off (distribution losses), energy is consumed even when no hot water is being used.
 New energy-efficient storage water heaters contain higher levels of insulation around the tank to reduce this standby heat loss.
 As for distribution losses— a problem common to all types of water heaters, look in the section on “Upgrading Your Existing Water Heater” for tips.

 Efficiency and tank size.
 The energy efficiency of a storage water heater is indicated by its energy factor (EF), an overall measure of efficiency based on the assumed use of 64 gallons of hot water per day, regardless of tank size.
 The first national appliance efficiency standards for water heaters took effect in 1990.
-Updated standards, effective in January 2004, are summarized in Table 6.1, along with new standards set to take effect in 2015.
+Updated standards, effective in 2015, are summarized in Table 6.1.

 In a conventional gas storage water heater, less than 50% of the fuel energy reaches the point of use.
 New efficient water heaters can help reduce this excess heat loss.